 – Better energy efficiency for drinking water and wastewater systems in buildings

-– Reduce total waste, more effective waste management systems and facilities, more recycling and composting where it’s environmentally friendly to do so, and air contaminant and greenhouse gas capture technology for landfills and incineration sites
+– Reduce total waste, more effective waste management systems and facilities, more recycling and composting where it’s environmentally friendly to do so, consider organic waste going to landfills which decomposes and emits methane, air contaminant and greenhouse gas capture technology for landfills and incineration sites

 *Note – every country has a different greenhouse gas emission profile (because their industries are all different sizes, and they might have different production processes to each other).

 The above are general solutions, but, a greenhouse gas solution plan should be put together for each individual country, state/province, or city.